NCSU-Libraries/vizstudio_presentations/README.md

 * A presentation is composed of one or more scenes.

-* A scene is a set of elements displayed at the same time in different positions around the room.
+* A scene is a set of elements displayed at the same time in different positions around the room, according to a prescribed layout.
 Elements can be images, video, or native web content (HTML + Javascript + CSS).

    > NOTE: Use of standalone audio content is planned but not yet supported.

-* Elements are arranged horizontally around the room according to a prescribed layout.

-* Layouts are built using a grid that divides the room into zones of equal widths.
+* Layouts are defined using a grid system that divides the room into zones of equal widths.
 The default grid divides the room into 12 zones, which can be combined to create layouts of 2, 3 ,4 , 6 and 12 equal-width zones, or any number of combinations of mixed-width zones.
 8- and 10-zone grids are also available.

 * The layout and content of each scene is defined via a Javascript configuration file.
 Scenes are presented in the order in which they are defined in this file.
-See below for details.

 * Movement between scenes is controlled via the keyboard.

    > TODO: Enable self-running presentations that advance automatically wihtout keyboard input

-## Directory structure and overview of included files

-* `css/` - All CSS files are in here
-  * `vizstudio.css` - Base styles from [Visualization Studio HTML Framework](https://github.ncsu.edu/ncsu-libraries/vizstudio_html_framework)
-  * `vizstudio_grid10` - Additional styles required for 10-zone layouts
-  * `vizstudio_grid8` - Additional styles required for 8-zone layouts
-  * `vizstudio_prez.css` - Styles for this presentation framework.
-To override any of these, link a separate CSS file after this one that overrides these declarations.
-Avoid editing this file.
-* `js/` - All Javascript files go in here
-  * `config.js` - Presentation configuration - this is the main file you'll deal with
-  * `config_example.js` - A sample conifugration file demonstrating various scene layouts and content combinations.
-  * `transform_scale.js` - A utility that scales the display down to fit a laptop or desktop monitor.
-  * `vizprez.js` - The main Javascript that makes everything work.
-Don't mess with this file unless you know what you're doing and maybe not even then.
-  * `vizstudio_utils.js` - A bunch of utility functions that are shared between Vizstudio projects.
-Leave it alone, or add new functions at the end.
-* `media/` - All media files for presentations should go here, preferably in appropriate subdirectories:
-  * `audio/` (MP3, WAV)
-  * `images/` (JPG, PNG)
-  * `video/` (MP4, M4V, OGG)
-* `index.html` - The base HTML file – all content is presented via this file
-* `README.md` - The file you are reading right now.
-* `zip.sh` - A Linux/Mac shell script to zip presentation files for transfer

 ## Layouts